 And it’s not that I hate my job.
 I don’t.
 But I have zero desire to spend all of my ‘good years’ stuck in bumper-to-bumper traffic on overcrowded highways.
 Working less will also help me do more of #1 and #3.

 I want to travel extensively while I’m young enough and healthy enough to truly enjoy it.

-So as I see it, frugality will help me accomplish these things.
+And as I see it, frugality will help me accomplish this faster.